Guichaguri/MondayPowerBIAdapter/README.md

 * Optionally formats a few column types to be easier to work with in Power BI
 * Optionally includes subitems
 * Optionally generates tokens that give access only to a specific board, so you don't have to expose your API Key in a Power BI report (Safe mode)
+* You can deploy this tool using Docker to any cloud or on-premise server

 ## Running